TESScience/SPyFFI/INSTALL.md

 Installing SPyFFI
 =================

 These are instructions for installing SPyFFI and its (many) dependencies.
-One of these days, I will learn how to package this installation more cleanly!

 ### Python 2.7

-If you don't have a relatively modern Python 2.7 distribution, download and install [`anaconda`]().
+If you don't have a relatively modern Python 2.7 distribution, download and install [`anaconda`](https://www.continuum.io/downloads).
 It's an easy way to get a self-managed Python distribution, where you have easy control over the libraries and can install packages with something like `pip`.

 ### Installing The Latest Release